ZipperSys/Vtuber-Studio-Arch/README.md

-# Running VTS on Arch Linux for Vtuber Studio
+## Running VTS on Arch Linux for Vtuber Studio

+# Cloning the OpenSeeFace Github Repo
 first clone the OpenSeeFace repo

 git clone https://github.com/emilianavt/OpenSeeFace

+# Install Python Dependencies

-then make sure you have all the python dependencies needed to use OpenSeeFace (Install if needed)
+then make sure you have all the python dependencies needed to use OpenSeeFace (install if needed)

+pacman -Sy python-pip python-virtualenv